This post may contain affiliate links. Please read our disclosure policy.

 The internal work you’ll need to do to change how you perceive stress is the most important step to heal from adrenal fatigue.
 But it won’t make you feel better instantly.
 It takes time to break down old patterns and build new ones.

-These suggestions can help you take care of your body when you’re experiencing the symptoms of HPA-Axis dysfunction.
+These suggestions can help you take care of your body when you’re experiencing the symptoms of HPA axis dysfunction.
 Ultimately, they will help you reduce stress and balance hormones naturally.

 1. Ditch Restrictive Diets & Plans